SouVangLee/FishNGames/README.md

 ### Reviews

 Users will only be able to write a review if they are signed in.
-If they are not, the review submission form will be hidden.
+If they are not, the create review form will be hidden.
 Users can click "Edit" on their post to delete or update (update feature coming soon!) it.

 ![review_gif](https://user-images.githubusercontent.com/70188998/114985640-e2362d00-9e47-11eb-8ee6-d92f6314279a.gif)